Find out about the possible side effects of anti sickness drugs. Not everyone will have side effects.

-Drinking plenty of fluids, eating a high fibre diet and taking exercise can all help but you may need other medicines (laxatives) if you have constipation.
+Drinking plenty of fluids, eating a high fibre diet and taking exercise can all help with constipation.
+You might need other medicines (laxatives) to help if your constipation continues.

-When you take serotonin blockers for chemotherapy sickness, you have them for a short period only so they are less likely to cause constipation.
+When you take serotonin blockers for chemotherapy sickness, you have them for a short period only.
+This means they are less likely to cause constipation.

 Steroids can help particularly with sickness from increased pressure in your brain or a blockage in your gut.
 They are also used as anti sickness medicines for chemotherapy with other anti sickness drugs.